 Dividend Yield (Est.)

-*The share price is the closing price on November 20.
-The number of Shares, DPS, and EPS are from the financial results for the first half of the fiscal year ending March 2021.
-ROE and BPS are the results of the previous fiscal year.
+*The share price is the closing price on June 23.
+Each number is from the financial results for the fiscal year ended March 2021.

 March 2018 (Act.)

 March 2019 (Act.)

 March 2021 (Act.)

 *Unit: million yen, yen.
 Forecasts are those of the company.
 The definition for net income means net income attributable to owners of parent.

 This Bridge Report overviews the financial results of Ubicom Holdings, Inc. for the fiscal year ended Mar.
 2021, future initiatives, and interview with President Aoki and more.